 Loss of Northern China

 Emperor Huizong (1101-1135) was more interested in art than armies; he presided over the loss of northern China to the northern Jin dynasty.
 The early Song emperors had tried but failed to subdue the nomadic peoples to the north and never really had full control of northern China.
 Attack came from the Western Xia (or XiXia) in the north-west; the Qidan Khitan WG (Liao dynasty) and the Jin (Jurchen) nomadic peoples of the north-east.
 The insurgents started taking control of the open border regions in the north with the help of Chinese military strategy and weaponry.
 The Qidan had built up their forces in Liaoning from 936-1125.
 An alliance between Song and Jin forces then defeated the Qidan.
 However the victorious alliance proved disastrous as the Jin then turned on their Song allies and overran the Song capital at Kaifeng (then known as Bianjing or Dongjing).
 They then captured Emperor Huizong and the imperial family in 1126, the Emperor died in squalid captivity in 1135.
 The remnants of the Song administration fled far to the south to continue as the Southern Song dynasty with capital at Lín ān (now called Hangzhou).
-The names Lin'an ‘Temporary Peace’, and Xingzai ‘Temporary residence’ reflected the continuing desire to defeat the Jin and re-unify China.
-Attempts to reconquer the north ended in failure.
+The names Lin'an ‘Temporary Peace’, and Xingzai ‘Temporary residence’ reflected the continuing desire to defeat the Jin and re-unify China; however attempts to reconquer the north ended in failure.

 artist, Guo Xi, landscape